Claudio Guzmán: Biography

-Guzmán was born in Rancagua, Chile in 1927.
-As a young man, Guzmán enrolled at the University of Chile to study architecture, following in the footsteps of his architect father.
+Guzmán was born in Rancagua, Chile, in 1927.
+As a young man, he enrolled at the University of Chile to study architecture, following in the footsteps of his architect father.
 In 1947, Guzmán had been appointed set designer for the Chilean National Ballet, the youngest ever up to that date.

+Sources conflict as to when Guzmán immigrated to the United States.
+One of Guzmán's first jobs was working with director Vladimir Rosing on The California Story, the state's mammoth centennial production at the Hollywood Bowl in 1950.
+Guzmán would work again with Rosing on the Oregon state centennial production in 1959.

-Sources conflict as to when Guzmán immigrated to the United States, but by 1952 he had begun to establish himself as a set designer in Southern California.
+By 1952 he had begun to establish himself as a set designer in Southern California.
 Guzmán had also enrolled at the University of Southern California in order to continue his architectural studies.
 His lack of fluency in English deterred him from continuing, choosing instead to work at an assembly line in Anaheim.
 Guzmán later quit that job in order to study design, eventually being hired by Paramount Studios, where he became an art director.
 It was there that Guzmán met Desi Arnaz, who brought him to work at Desilu, where he remained for eight years.
 During this period, Guzmán continued working in the theatre and performed on a comedy sketch with Red Skelton on his long-running television show.